 3 An earlier will may be revoked by inserting a revocation clause in a later will, revoking all earlier wills (s 18(c) WA 1958; s 12(2) WA 1997).

-4 Burning, tearing or otherwise destroying the will revokes it; this must be done by the willmaker or by some person in the presence and at the direction of the willmaker with the intention that the will should be revoked (s 18(d) WA 1958).
+4 Burning, tearing or otherwise destroying a will revokes it; this must be done by the willmaker or by some person in the presence and at the direction of the willmaker with the intention that the will should be revoked (s 18(d) WA 1958).